x1cOfficial/vue-after-free/README.md

   * PlayStation Vue 1.01 base and 1.24 patch.(Referred to as "PS Vue or Vue" later in the guide).
 [Download](https://www.mediafire.com/file/45owcabezln2ykm/CUSA00960.zip/file)

-### For Non-Jailbroken PS4 Extended Storage and Save Resign
+### For Non-Jailbroken PS4 using Extended Storage and Save Resign
   * Internet connection on the PS4.
   * Fake or legit activated PS4 user account.
   * 256GB or above USB/HDD/SSD.
 Any drive larger than 256GB will also work.